pylipp/sdd/README.md

 - R3: A bootstrap installation script is provided.
 - R4: The program is able to update itself.
 - R5: See R1.
-- R6: The program provides an `install` command to install one or more apps and a `remove` command to remove one or more apps.
+- R6: The program provides an `install` command to install one or more apps and a `uninstall` command to uninstall one or more apps.

 ### Exemplary visualization